Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/debugging.md

-Source level debugging of on-chain programs written in Rust or C can be done using the `program run` subcommand of `solana-ledger-tool`, and lldb, distrubuted with Solana Rust and Clang compiler binary package platform-tools.
+Source level debugging of on-chain programs written in Rust or C can be done using the `program run` subcommand of `solana-ledger-tool`, and lldb, distrubuted with Domichain Rust and Clang compiler binary package platform-tools.

 The `solana-ledger-tool program run` subcommand loads a compiled